ColasDroin/collider-dashboard/docs/index.md

 ```

 Note that, as the dashboard deals with global variables, it is not thread-safe.
 It is therefore recommended to run it with a single worker (it's the case by default).

-## Project repository

-Please visit the [project webpage](https://github.com/ColasDroin/collider-dashboard) for more information about the project.